ACP cover

 Atmospheric Chemistry and Physics (ACP) is a not-for-profit international scientific journal dedicated to the publication and public discussion of studies investigating Earth's atmosphere and the underlying chemical and physical processes.
 ACP publishes studies with important implications for our understanding of the state and behaviour of the atmosphere and climate, including the troposphere, stratosphere, and mesosphere.

-Topics include gases, aerosols, clouds, precipitation, dynamics, radiation, and their role in the Earth's climate system (including the biosphere, hydrosphere, and cryosphere).
+Topics include gases, aerosols, clouds, dynamics, and their role in the Earth's climate system (including the biosphere, hydrosphere, and cryosphere).
 Research activities include laboratory studies, field measurements, remote sensing, modelling and data analysis, and machine learning (for details see journal subject areas).

 Transparent peer review for 20 years: for 20 years, Atmospheric Chemistry and Physics has been a pioneer in transparent peer review.
 Submitted preprints, reviews, and author replies are posted and permanently archived on the journal website.
 This unique approach ensures the highest levels of scientific transparency and integrity, as well as fair peer review for authors.